insin/nwb/docs/guides/ReactComponents.md

 ?
 Do you want to create an ES6 modules build?
 Yes
 ```

 > **Note:** nwb will create an ES6 modules build in `es/` when we build the project later.
+>
-It will also add `"module"` and `"jsnext:main"` configuration to `package.json`, for use by ES6 module bundlers.
+>It will also add `"module"` and `"jsnext:main"` configuration to `package.json`, for use by ES6 module bundlers.

+#### Universal Module Definition (UMD) Build

 ```
 ?
 Do you want to create a UMD build? (y/N)
 ```

-A UMD build will let people use your component via a global variable by dropping it in a `<script>` tag - this makes it easier to try it without any build tooling, and in tools like [JS Bin](http://jsbin.com/) and [CodePen](https://codepen.io/).
+A [UMD](https://github.com/umdjs/umd#umd-universal-module-definition) build will let people use your component via a global variable by dropping it into a `<script>` tag - this makes it easier to try without any build tooling in an HTML file, and in tools like [JS Bin](http://jsbin.com/) and [CodePen](https://codepen.io/).

-Since nwb will handle the details of creating this for us and [npmcdn](https://npmcdn.com) will allow people to grab the UMD build if we publish it to npm, let's type `y` and hit `Enter`:
+Since nwb will handle the details of creating this for us and [npmcdn](https://npmcdn.com) will allow people to grab the UMD build once published to npm, let's type `y` and hit `Enter`:

 ```
 ?
 Do you want to create a UMD build?
 Yes
 ?
 Which global variable name should the UMD build set?
 ```

-Finally, we need to provide the global variable name for the UMD build to set.
+We also need to provide the global variable name for the UMD build to set.

 The convention in the React community seems to be a TitleCase version of your component or library's name, so let's go with `ReactLoadingButton`.